The Benefits Of Online Therapy And Why Online Counselor Jobs Are Becoming So Popular

 Additionally, online therapy has been proven to provide quality care, with research showing it is equally as effective as in-person therapy for both individuals and couples.

-As mental health awareness continues to spread, online therapy platforms are working to bring convenience, cost effectiveness and ease to receiving quality mental health care.
+As mental health awareness continues to grow, online therapy platforms are working to bring convenience, cost effectiveness and ease to receiving quality mental health care.

 Getty